arbor-sim/arbor/doc/python/domdec.rst

         groups = [arbor.group_description(arbor.cell_kind.lif, [1, 3, 5, 7, 9], arbor.backend.multicore)]
         decomp = arbor.partition_by_group(recipe, context, groups)

+   The function expects that cells connected by gap-junction are in the same group.
+An exception will be raised if this is not the case.

    The function doesn't perform any checks on the validity of the generated :class:`domain_decomposition`.
    The validity is only checked when a :class:`simulation` object is constructed using that :class:`domain_decomposition`.